CycloneDX/cyclonedx-javascript-library/README.md

 There are also pre-rendered documentations hosted on [readthedocs][link_rtfd].

-Additionally, there is a prepared set of configs for [TypeDoc](https://typedoc.org), so that you can build the API documentation from source via `npm run api-doc`.

 ## Development & Contributing

 Feel free to open issues, bug reports or pull requests.